Coal India to resume output at big field shut by labour protest

 "Today we started production at half of our capacity and expect to resume full production from tomorrow," Mahanadi Coalfields Chairman A.N.
 Sahay told Reuters.

-Mahanadi Coalfields, with operations in eastern Odisha state, supplies power producers such as NTPC Ltd (NTPC.NS) and aluminium maker National Aluminium Co Ltd (NALU.NS).
+Mahanadi Coalfields, with operations in eastern Odisha state, supplies power producers such as NTPC Ltd and aluminium maker National Aluminium Co Ltd.

 NTPC said in a letter to Mahanadi Coalfields, seen by Reuters, that the 3 gigawatt Talcher Super Thermal power station was fast running out of coal because of the shutdown, threatening power supplies to many eastern and southern Indian states.